COMMODITIES-Stronger dollar drags oil, metals as China cheapens yuan

 Under pressure from an impending hike in U.S. interest rates, gold has struggled to recover above $1,100 since a July 20 rout that pushed it down to $1,077 on July 24, its cheapest since 2010.

-Three-month copper on the London Metal Exchange fell as much as 1.9 percent to $5,209 a tonne.
+Three-month copper on the London Metal Exchange also fell 1 percent to $5,250 a tonne.
 Copper climbed nearly 3 percent overnight, the most in a month, following a slide to its lowest since 2009.

 "I think the yuan devaluation will cause bonded premiums to fall because China can buy less copper given yuan is worth less - making it harder to import," said a Singapore-based trader.

-In oil, global benchmark Brent crude briefly slipped to below $50 a barrel after rallying almost 4 percent the day before, and was last down 35 cents at $50.06.
+In oil, global benchmark Brent crude slipped to below $50 a barrel after rallying almost 4 percent the day before.

 Brent had dropped to as low as $48.24 on Monday, not far from this year's trough of $45.19, its cheapest since 2009, amid persistent worries over a global glut and slow demand.
 China is the world's No. 2 oil consumer.